yaph/yaph/README.md

 ## Open Source

 I have published a lot of the code I've written for my personal projects since I released my [first open source project](https://github.com/yaph/berlinifyer) in 2002.
 I mainly program in Python and JavaScript and maintain several packages on [npm](https://www.npmjs.com/~rg) and [PyPI](https://pypi.org/user/ramiro/).
+You can see what GitHub repos from other users and organizations I've contributed to in the past [in this table](CONTRIBUTIONS.md).

 ## Websites